lenafaure/LMD-TeamProject2/encyclopedia-entry-6.md

 #`String.prototype.replace()`

-*The replace() method of the prototype of the String global object searches a string for matches with the first parameter (pattern) and replaces them with the second parameter (replacement).*
+*The replace() method of the of the String global Object prototype searches a string for matches with the first parameter (pattern) and replaces them with the second parameter (replacement).*

 ```